 The officer is trained to provide the defendant with a copy of his or her copy of the citation.
 The officer will complete the schedule of witnesses and evidence on the reverse side of the complaint copy.

-Misdemeanor cases also require the victim information be completed on the reverse side of the State Attorney copy.
-Return complaint and State Attorney copy to the Clerk of the Court.
+Misdemeanor cases also require the officer to list the victim information on the reverse side of the State Attorney copy of the form.
+The officer will return the complaint and State Attorney copy of the form to the Clerk of the Court.

 A worksheet detailing investigative costs must be included on all criminal violations.
 The officer will attach a copy of the offense report for misdemeanor offenses.

 Form for the Notice to Appear in Pinellas County, FL

 The Notice to Appear/Ordinance Violation Form was approved by the Court in the Sixth Judicial Circuit as the official complaint instrument for the prosecution of the county and municipal ordinance violations within the jurisdiction of Pinellas County.

 The form was approved as the official complaint instrument for the prosecution of misdemeanor cases within the jurisdiction of Pinellas County where a notice to appear is appropriate.
 Now, all agencies in Pinellas County who are authorized to issue Notice to Appear forms for County Court using the approved forms.

 The Fish and Wildlife Conservation Commission will continue to issue citations on the required state forms issued by the agency.

 The notice to appear on a misdemeanor or ordinance violation for the county court in Pinellas County, FL, was last revised in January of 2019.
 The notice to appear applies to: